tutek1/DTLabs/01_Basics/lab01.md

 ![](img/Mesh.png)

 Now there is a white cube placed in the ground.
-Let's make it big and change it's color.
+Let's make it big and change its color.

 ![](img/MeshManipulation.png)
 1. **Click** the cube mesh in the **inspector**